-It is an integration set of specialised programs that are used to manage overall resources and operations of the computer.
+It is an integrated set of specialized programs used to manage overall resources and operations of the computer.

-It is specialised software that controls and monitors the execution of all other programs that reside in the computer, including application programs and other system software.
+It is a specialized software that controls and monitors the execution of all other programs that reside in the computer, including application programs and other system software.

 To hide the details of the hardware resources from the users.